Minnesota reports 8 more deaths from COVID-19

-Through Thursday, the state was averaging over the previous seven days about 614 new cases per day on a volume of about 17,000 tests.
+As of Monday, the state’s average over the previous week was about 655 new cases per day on a daily volume of about 17,225 tests.

-The latest numbers show 296 patients were hospitalized, compared with 309 at Thursday's data release; 136 patients required intensive care, compared with 148 ICU patients Thursday.
+The latest numbers show 312 patients were hospitalized, compared with 310 at Monday’s data release; 137 patients required intensive care, compared with 135 ICU patients Monday.

-Residents of long-term care and assisted-living facilities accounted for four of the eight deaths newly announced by the Health Department.
-Statewide, 1,753 people have died from the virus, including 1,302 deaths in long-term care or assisted-living residents.
+Residents of long-term care and assisted-living facilities accounted for two of the eight deaths newly announced by the Health Department.
+Statewide, 1,779 people have died from the virus, including 1,315 deaths in long-term care or assisted-living residents.

 People at greatest risk from COVID-19 include those 65 and older, residents of long-term care facilities and those with underlying medical conditions.